dcos/examples/1.8/ceph/README.md

 # Configure Ceph

-Once the Ceph package has been installed in your DC/OS cluster, the Ceph configuration interface should have been published by Marathon-LB in the public node of your cluster.
+Once the Ceph package has been installed in your DC/OS cluster, the Ceph configuration interface  will be available through Marathon-LB in the public node of your cluster.
 The port where it's available is configurable with the ***external_access_port*** parameter available in the "Advanced Installation" options.
 By default, it will be on port 5000.

 In order to configure and launch the components of the Ceph package, open up the Ceph "config" page at `http://your_public_node:5000`.